sevamoo/data_driven_modeling_2016/README.md

 * Lecturer: [`Vahid Moosavi`](https://vahidmoosavi.com/), senior researcher at the Chair for [`Computer Aided Architectural Design (CAAD)`](http://www.caad.arch.ethz.ch/) at ETH Zurich.

-* Started From fall semester 2016, we will continue each semester with new topics and gradually build up skillsets on top of each other.
+* Started from fall semester 2016, we will continue each semester with new topics and gradually build up skillsets on top of each other.

 * For more information, you can contact me via sevamoo@gmail.com or svm@arch.ethz.ch